Robert Fellmeth: California Athletic Commission

-During the 1976 to 1981 period, Fellmeth was appointed by the Governor to the State Athletic Commission, then a five-member body regulating boxing and wrestling, et al. Fellmeth was selected to Chair the Commission for 3 of his 5 years by other commissioners.
+During the 1976 to 1981 period, Fellmeth was appointed by the governor to the State Athletic Commission, then a five-member body regulating boxing and wrestling, et al. Fellmeth was selected to chair the commission for 3 of his 5 years by other commissioners.
 He drafted the first pension plan for boxers and sponsored its legislative enactment in 1980 (Bus. & Profs.
 Section 18880 et seq.)
 It currently covers approximately 500 boxers, those who fought enough rounds over four or more years to "vest."
 It also includes disability benefits.
 Through the Center for Public Interest Law (CPIL), Fellmeth has periodically defended the pension plan from promoter opposition and attempts to eliminate it.
 In recent years, CPIL supported legislation that has liberalized it to allow early benefits for non-boxing employment vocational training.
 Fellmeth has advocated for adoption of similar pension plans nationally and in other major states (Nevada, New Jersey, New York).
 However, those efforts have not been successful, and the California system remains the only pension system in place for professional boxers.

 Fellmeth also proposed and won enactment of deregulation reforms applicable to boxing regulation, removing theatrical professional wrestling from regulation and reducing the number of persons requiring licensure (such as ushers, ticket takers, ticket printers) that he argued impeded promoter competition.

 Teaching and the Center for Public Interest Law

-In 1978, Professor Fellmeth began to teach antitrust and consumer law at the University of San Diego School of Law part-time, while still serving as a prosecutor.
+In 1978, Fellmeth began to teach antitrust and consumer law at the University of San Diego School of Law part-time, while still serving as a prosecutor.
 He moved over full-time to teaching in 1982 and won tenure as a full professor at the school in 1984.
 Soon thereafter, he was appointed to hold the "Price Chair in Public Interest Law" one of several such chairs nationally.

 He has taught consumer law, antitrust law, trade regulation, intellectual property, and criminal process.
 For the last twenty years, his focus has been two courses: Public Interest Law and Practice and Child Rights and Remedies.

-Center for Public Interest Law Establishment and Purpose
+Center for Public Interest Law establishment and purpose

-Professor Fellmeth started the Center for Public Interest Law (CPIL) in 1980, training law students in public interest practice. [www.cpil.org] The "Public Interest Law and Practice" course noted above is a part of the CPIL program and includes a clinic component.
+Fellmeth started the Center for Public Interest Law (CPIL) in 1980, training law students in public interest practice. [www.cpil.org] The "Public Interest Law and Practice" course noted above is a part of the CPIL program and includes a clinic component.
 The course uses state agencies as the forum for teaching public interest law.
 The regulatory forum was selected because of the strong domination of the associations of trades/professions regulated by each of them, respectively), their broad authority and general enabling statutes.
 Covered agencies include the Public Utilities Commission, the State Bar, the Accountancy Board, the Medical Board, the Department of Managed Health Care, Cal-OSHA, the Insurance Commissioner, the Department of Real Estate and 20 other agencies.